o3de/o3de.org/content/docs/user-guide/engine/codegen/_index.md

 ## AZ Code Generator and Python {#az-code-gen-intro-python}

 AZ Code Generator depends on Python 3.7 or later to run template drivers and render [Jinja](http://jinja.pocoo.org/) templates.
 The Python C API is used to extend Python with methods in the `azcg_extension` module that permit template drivers to report dependencies, errors, and useful informational output.
 In Windows, Python 3.7 is included in the O3DE `dev/Tools/Python` directory.
-On macOS, AZ Code Generator uses the version of Python that is included with the operating system.
+On macOS, AZ Code Generator uses the version of Python included with the operating system.

-**Note**
-To debug Python C API calls when using AZ Code Generator, you must download [CPython](https://www.python.org/downloads/).
-Then make a build for your intended debug OS.

 ## Template Drivers and Template Rendering {#az-code-gen-intro-template-drivers-rendering}